law-judicial-estoppel | estoppel | equitable estoppel | quasi-estoppel | | estoppel | admission | deemed

 Judicial estoppel generally prevents a party who has succeeded in maintaining a certain position in a

-Ct. at 1814.
-Judicial estoppel is an equitable doctrine, and as such, all the circumstances of the case may be
+S. Ct. at 1814.
+Judicial estoppel is an equitable doctrine, and as such, all the circumstances of the case may

-doctrine" are: (1) a party's position must be "clearly inconsistent" with its earlier positions, (2) whether the
+apply the doctrine" are: (1) a party's position must be "clearly inconsistent" with its earlier positions, (2)

-parties urging of inconsistent positions threatens judicial integrity by creating a "risk of inconsistent court
+whether the parties urging of inconsistent positions threatens judicial integrity by creating a "risk of

-determinations," and (3) whether the party seeking to assert an inconsistent position would gain an unfair
+inconsistent court determinations," and (3) whether the party seeking to assert an inconsistent position would

 Judicial estoppel does not apply to the Pedens in this case.
 First, the Pedens' position in this lawsuit is not